This holiday season, my kids will be seeing relatives they see just once a year, if that.

 I will not say, “Go give Uncle Jim a hug!”

 I will not say, “Grandma missed you, why don’t you give her a kiss?”

 I will not coerce my kids to show physical affection of any kind.

-Bonus: Download a free printable coloring page to teach your kids a magic phrase for this tough situation.
+Bonus: As a bonus for joining my weekly newsletter, get a free printable coloring page to teach your child a magic phrase for this tough situation.

 What I’m about to say may be a little controversial.

 Actually, I know it will be because I’ve had a few lively conversations about it with friends and family.